-Our results, starting with the first column of Table 7, show no statistically significant evidence that the mandate affected the probability of employment of young adults.
-Since the receipt of ESI is usually tied to full-time work, we examined this measure next and find that the law is associated with a reduced prevalence of full-time work by close to two percentage-point (roughly 5.8 percent) during the period after implementation began, relative to pre-ACA enactment.
-We also find statistically significant evidence for a reduction in hours of work (about a 3 percent reduction); these effects are statistically weaker when we examine log hours as the dependent variable.
+Our results, starting with the first column of Table 7, show no statistically significant evidence that the mandate has affected the probability of employment of young adults.
+Since the receipt of ESI is usually tied to full-time work, we examined this measure next and find that the law is associated with a reduced prevalence of full-time work by close to one percentage-point (roughly 3.5 percent) during the period after implementation began, relative to pre-ACA enactment.
+We also find statistically significant evidence for a reduction in hours of work (about a 5 percent reduction); these effects are statistically stronger when we examine log hours as the dependent variable.
 We next examine whether there is evidence of increased rates of employer or job status change, but find no statistically significant evidence in either column 5 or 6.
 We do find, however, some evidence of increased likelihood of reporting that one's job hours vary from week to week.
 As a robustness check, we excluded the younger control group (aged 16-18 years) and estimate the same specification as Table 7.
 We find that the magnitudes and significance of the effects are statistically similar, which suggests that our results are not driven by 16-18 year olds among whom labor market attachment is very low.
-Note, however, that our aim is to provide suggestive evidence on labor markets and not to conduct the same extensive robustness testing as we do above for our insurance outcomes.
-Thus, these results should be interpreted with caution.

-Overall, our limited analysis of the labor market impact of the ACA on young adults suggests that the mandate affected the intensive rather than the extensive margin of employment.
+Overall, our labor market results suggest that the mandate affected the intensive rather than the extensive margin of employment.
 Even though the decreases in full-time employment and work hours seem small, they are economically meaningful in the context of prevailing job market conditions.
 One possible reason that we might not see greater evidence of job mobility is that the economic downturn has been particularly harsh on young adults' ability to move between jobs since they have less human capital accumulation than the average worker (Danziger and Ratner, 2010).
-Future research should conduct more in-depth analysis of the labor market impact of the mandate.

-VI.
 Discussion and Conclusions

-We present estimates, using data spanning August 2008 to November 2011, on the health insurance and labor market impact of the 2010 ACA young adult mandate.
+We present estimates using data spanning August 2008 to November 2011 in order to investigate the health insurance and labor market impact of the 2010 ACA young adult mandate.
 Our main estimates from a DD model compare outcomes of those aged 19-25 years to those who are slightly older (27-29 years) and slightly younger (16-18 years), during different time intervals.
 Our results show that the law had an impact on insurance rates even prior to the start of its formal implementation in September 2010.
 During the implementation period, we find a steady rise in parental ESI, with the average effect after implementation began showing 2.06 million young adults being insured by the policy.
 Our corresponding central estimates regarding the number of newly insured young adults (938,000) falls between the middle and high range estimates put forward by the federal government prior to ACA implementation.
 Because the federal estimates were made by assuming that all plans would be grandfathered in 2011, our finding of a reduction in own-name ESI in our paper highlights the importance of understanding assumptions used in federal predictions of ACA effects.
 Further investigation of this take-up effect suggests that the ACA erased about one-third of the uninsurance among targeted individuals with parental ESI.